Quick BreadsView Our Alphabetical Recipe Index for Quick Breads

 These are part pastry, part muffins and totally awesome.
 Use leftover challah or chunks of day-old croissants for these.
 They are puffy, golden and satisfying and unlike any other muffin I know.
 I first saw them at a Second Cup Cafe and knew I would have to replicate my own edition.

 This is a great and welcoming cake that is great to have on hand for unexpected company.
-It's as good on day one as it is on day five.
+It's as good on Day One as it is on Day Five.
 It's huge (but you can make two smaller cakes and freeze one) so expect a towering wonder or half the recipe.
-Up to you....
+Up to you....or just keep it on hand, slice a hunk, brew the coffee and call a friend.

 This cake is a cross between a muffin and a scone.
 It makes perfect coffee break snack and an superb brunch bread.
 It freezes well too.
 When someone calls and says they are dropping by in an hour - this is the one to make.